Meghan Markle's Go-To Tinted Moisturizer is 20% Off at Sephora Sale

 Each product has been independently selected by our editorial team.
 We may receive commissions from some links to products on this page.
 Promotions are subject to availability and retailer terms.

-PSA: One of Meghan Markle's makeup staples is on sale at Sephora.
+PSA: One of Meghan Markle's makeup staples is on sale at Sephora, but time is running out to save.
 The best-selling Laura Mercier Tinted Moisturizer is available for up to 20% off at the beauty retailer's Spring Savings Event for their Beauty Insider members.
+But shoppers should hurry: The Sephora sale ends today, April 19.

 Meghan has shared that the foundation-and-moisturizer combination is one of her beauty favorites in previous interviews, and we can see why the always-glowing royal loves the popular base product.
 The tinted liquid formula, which boasts broad-spectrum SPF 30 protection, is said to boost the skin's moisture levels, while giving a soft-focus effect on the complexion for a gorgeous dewy finish, according to Sephora.
 The tinted moisturizer is available in 20 shades and in standard and mini sizes.